gofore/aws-training/docs/01-introduction-to-aws/slides.md

 ## Amazon Web Services (AWS)

-Extensive set of cloud services available in the web.
+- Extensive set of cloud services available in the web.

-Mainly IaaS, but in some parts also PaaS.

-On-demand, pay-per-use.
+- On-demand, elastic resources
+- Pay-per-use with no up-front costs (with optional commitment).

-Self-serviced and programmable.
+- Self-serviced and programmable.

-Usage is billed per *instance-hour* for running instances.
-Prices vary based on region, instance type, and operating system.
-Purchasing options include *On-Demand Instances*, *Reserved Instances*, *Spot Instances*

 --